 Peek out the windows on the front of the house and you’ll see something like this:

 See, cool views, huh?
 But back to the house.

-Dining Room Before: The bay window, super low light, and 8 foot French door in a room with 8 foot ceilings isn’t working for us.
+Before: The bay window, super low light, and 8 foot French door in a room with 8 foot ceilings weren’t working for us.

 Office Before: My new office is right off the kitchen.
-Which I love, but the ugly wallpaper is in there, too.
+Which I love, but the ugly wallpaper was in there, too.

 Pool Room Progress: Progress in here = piles of insulation.
 This room is not a priority, but we dream of a cedar ceiling and soft gray walls with pretty tile on the floors.

 Before: Large windows flank a sliding door.
 A moss rock fireplace is the center of the room.